SECOND SHOOTER guide

 I have put together this list to help us stay on track during the craziness of a wedding day.
 Please keep in mind I am very laid back and want you to have fun, GET CREATIVE, and shoot from the sides.
 Unless I specifically ask you to shoot a photo on digital as a back up next to me as I shoot my film photos.

 I will be editing your images and delivering them as part of a final gallery to the client, and I would like for the style to reflect as cohesive as possible for the gallery.
 For this reason, I have a few must haves while shooting for Mink Photography.
 Here's some of the guidelines that I really would like you to follow as closely as possible.
 Let's get started!

 ***** MY NUMBER ONE MUST HAVE!
 NEVER DROP YOUR SHUTTER UNDER 250 IN NATURAL LIGHT, EVER!!
 I CAN'T FIX A BLURRY PHOTO*****

 *DO NOT delete images from your camera once you have begun shooting.
 This is a recipe for a corrupt card.
 Everyone (including myself) takes blurry photos to get the good stuff.
 It's ok!

 *If you want to shoot on your own cards you can.
 You may use the images as you choose on your website, social media, etc. Just do not tag or contact the clients with your version of the images and do not use a geo tag/location.
-Photography clients tend to pick photographers based on style, so if they see yours edited completely different than mine, it could be confusing for them.
+Photography clients pick photographers based on style, so if they see yours edited completely different than mine, it could be confusing for them.
 Even though yours are just as gorgeous :) If you don't want to use the photos you can shoot on my cards.

 *Most of of what we are going for is documentary style.
 Clean composition and backgrounds as much as possible.
 People definitely don't have to be looking at the camera.
 Authentic moments are best.